SolomonLeon/youtube-dl-GUI-Downloader/README.md

 git clone git@github.com:SolomonLeon/youtube-dl-GUI-Downloader.git
 ```

-or use "Download ZIP" button on github page.
+or use "Download ZIP" button on the github page.

 Before building your code, you only need to install "pyperclip".